marcusoftnet/marcusoftnet.github.io/_posts/2021-05-29-nextjs-error-no-router-instance-found.md

 And it blew up, with a very nice, but ultimately not helpful error message:

-### Error: No router instance found. you should only use "next/router" inside the client side of your app.
+### Error: No router instance found. you should only use "next/router" inside the client side of your app

 So this [error even has an page](https://nextjs.org/docs/messages/no-router-instance) on the Next.JS site and it's helpfully trying to tell me that I'm using the `router` on the server-side.
 It also sent me down the wrong route (hehe sorry) to try to create the routing in the `useEffect` hook.